erichoracek/MSDynamicsDrawerViewController/README.md

 There are a few default stylers included with `MSDynamicsDrawerViewController`.
 The `Stylers` menu option in the example project enables you to try these individually or in combination.

-* **Parallax Styler** `MSDynamicsDrawerParallaxStyler` Creates a parallax effect on the `drawerView` as the frame of the `paneView` is adjusted.
+* **Parallax Styler** `MSDynamicsDrawerParallaxStyler` It creates a parallax effect on the `drawerView` as the frame of the `paneView` is adjusted.
 Modify the `parallaxOffsetFraction` property to change the amount of parallax that occurs.

 * **Fade Styler** `MSDynamicsDrawerFadeStyler`
   Fades the `drawerView` as the frame of the `paneView` is adjusted.
 Modify the `closedAlpha` property to change the amount of fade that occurs when the `paneView` is closed.